code-423n4/docs/awarding/judging-criteria/supreme-court-decisions-fall-2023.md

-# Decisions from the innagural Supreme Court session, Fall 2023
+# Decisions from the inaugural Supreme Court session, Fall 2023

 ## Judges